Why do we celebrate Labor Day in the United States?

 (WHTM) — Labor Day, known as the holiday that marks the unofficial end of summer, is celebrated on the first Monday of September each year.
 People know it is having an extra day off from work and school, but its meaning goes much further than just the long weekend.

-According to the US Department of Labor, the day is to celebrate the social and economic achievements of the American worker.
+According to the U.S. Department of Labor, the day is “an annual celebration of the social and economic achievements of American workers.”
 The holidays stem from the late 1800s when labor activists wanted a federal holiday to recognize workers’ contributions to the country.

 The very first Labor Day was celebrated in New York back in September 1882, in accordance with the plans of the Central Labor Union.